FHA Guidelines On Bad Credit With Outstanding Collections

 HUD, the parent of FHA, has the most lenient mortgage guidelines when it comes for home loan borrowers with bad credit.

-- FHA Guidelines On Bad Credit does not require potential home buyers to pay off outstanding collection and charge off accounts.
+- FHA Guidelines On Bad Credit does not require potential home buyers to pay off the outstanding collection and charge off accounts

 Mortgage lenders pull three credit reports from the three credit reporting agencies.